10 Great Examples of Brand Voice

 As a result, its brand voice is one that is helpful without being overly complex, takes on the second person, and uses an informal tone to address readers directly.

-Take a look at this example from one of their blog posts
+Take a look at this example from one of Entrepreneur’s blog posts:

 10. TechCrunch